 Let’s face it earbuds can be boring.
 They all have the same basic shape: a round housing with a nozzle and maybe an ear hook thrown in, but the Etymotic ER2SE sticks out, literally, due to its tube-like housings.
-If you’re not immediately charmed by the look of these earbuds, you may find the sound quality is enough to change your tune.
+If the look fo the earbud doesn’t immediately charm you, perhaps the sound quality is enough to change your tune.
 For the reduced price, it’s easy to argue in favor of these in-ears.

 - Budget audiophiles should get the Etymotic ER2SE because these earbuds offer a similar experience to the company’s ER4SR IEMs for less than half the cost.
 Although the ER2SE uses dynamic drivers—rather than the ER4SR’s balanced armature drivers—audio sounds accurate across the frequency range.

 The anodized metal housings are corrosion-resistant and feature uniquely slim nozzles that make the earbuds comfortable during long listening sessions.
 Standard earbuds have much wider nozzles.
 This proves problematic after one or two hours because it creates constant pressure against the circumference of the ear canal.
 Inside each nozzle is a removable filter that protects the drivers from dust, earwax, and other buildups.

 Etymotic uses the same type of MMCX cable as audio powerhouse Shure, making it easy and affordable to replace the cable when needed.
 In order to properly attach the housings to the MMCX connectors, you must align the small protruding pieces on the cable with the small indented notch on each housing.
 Doing so not only secures the components together but also prevents listeners from mixing and matching cables and housings.
 Sadly, this means you can’t use the Etymotic cable with any Shure earphones.

 When you purchase the Etymotic ER2SE, you’re afforded three pairs of ear tips—one memory foam and two triple-flange options—a shirt clip, and filter-removal tool.
 Oh, the company also provides a nice mixed-media zippered case for transport.
 This contains a netted pocket for securing any of the ear tips or whatever else you want to toss in there.